 - 1 (21-ounce) can prepared apple pie filling

 - 1 prepared frozen pie crust (rolled, thawed according to package directions)

 Gather the ingredients.

-For the crust, mix together the graham cracker crumbs, melted butter, and granulated sugar in a bowl until crumbs are moistened.
+For the crust, mix together the graham cracker crumbs, melted butter, and sugar in a bowl until the crumbs are moistened.

-Press mixture over bottom of a 9-inch springform pan.
-Refrigerate to chill while preparing the filling.
+Press the mixture into the bottom of a 9-inch springform pan.
+Refrigerate while preparing the filling.
 Preheat the oven to 375 F.

-For the filling, put cream cheese, eggs, sour cream, granulated sugar, vanilla bean pulp, and salt in large mixer bowl.
+For the filling, add the cream cheese, eggs, sour cream, granulated sugar, vanilla bean pulp, and salt to a large mixer bowl.
 Beat until well blended.

-Pour the filling over chilled crust.
-Bake until the edges are set and the center is still slightly loose, about 60 minutes or until the cake has puffed and trembles just slightly when shaken.
+Pour the filling over the chilled crust.
+Bake until the edges are set and the center is still slightly jiggly, about 1 hour or until the cake has puffed and trembles just slightly when shaken.
 Do not overbake.
 The cheesecake will settle and firm as it cools.

-Remove cheesecake from oven.
-Cool on wire rack until completely cool.
+Remove the cheesecake from the oven.
+Cool on a wire rack until completely cool.
 (This step can be completed in advance and the cheesecake chilled in the refrigerator overnight before proceeding with the apple pie topping.)